alparmat/FlowContrast/README.md

 #FlowContrast
-CUDA source for fractional step lattice Boltzmann methods i.e. by sharpening/increasing of fluid flow contrast with reverse diffusion
+CUDA source for fractional step lattice Boltzmann methods This is a demo showing the initial idea (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf):

-This is a demo showing the initial idea (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf)
+Sharpening/increasing of fluid flow contrast with reverse diffusion to capture turbulent structures

 Running the program: